vyos/vyos-documentation/docs/configuration/protocols/bfd.rst

 .. cfgcmd:: set interfaces ethernet <interface> ip ospf bfd

-   Enable BFD for OSPF on a interface
+   Enable BFD for OSPF on an interface

 .. cfgcmd:: set interfaces ethernet <interface> ipv6 ospfv3 bfd

-   Enable BFD for OSPFv3 on a interface
+   Enable BFD for OSPFv3 on an interface

 Enable BFD in ISIS